 In August 2016, the Victorian Waste Education Strategy was released.
 Led by Sustainability Victoria, the strategy aims to provide a consistent and coordinated approach to waste and resource recovery education over the next 10 years.
 Strategic direction 4 of the strategy details EPA activities focused on reducing the illegal dumping of industrial waste.

-In 2015–16, EPA created Super PIW Bros, an animation that highlights EPA’s legal requirements for transporting PIW within Victoria and to other Australian states and territories.
+In 2015–16, EPA created Super PIW Bros, an animation that highlights the legal requirements for transporting prescribed industrial waste.